artwang31/Time-Series-Forecasting-and-Analysis/README.md

 **Conclusion and Final Thoughts:**

 The data and its nuances provided some challenging issues but revealed some interesting insights.
 In my analysis, because of the outliers (no data) that occurred in November 2015, this unique circumstance (not represented in previous years, 2013 and 2014) pushed the 2015 calendar year’s seasonal peak back by a few weeks.
 Historically, the peak in sales revenue usually occurs during mid-to-late December, in weeks 48-52 in 2013 and weeks 99-103 in 2014.
-However, because of the aforementioned outlier of 2-3 weeks which occurred in November
+However, because of the aforementioned outlier of 2-3 weeks which occurred in November 2015, it is my belief that this unique event pushed the expected peak in revenue back by a few weeks in my forecasted 2015 model.
+As such, what we see in the plot above adequately represents this lag; the peak actually occurs in weeks 156-160, which is approximately 2-3 weeks after the historical peak revenue seasons of 2013 and 2014.